Get

 Price

-The cost of Ollie vs The Farmer’s Dog subscription will depend on the age, size, and breed of your dog and on the recipes that you choose.
+The cost of the Ollie vs. The Farmer’s Dog subscription will depend on your dog’s age, size, and breed, as well as the recipes you choose.
 Both services have plans starting for low prices, although it will be higher for larger dogs.
 Without specific details about your dog, it’s difficult to estimate a price.

 • Winner: Tie